Run Your Bartending Like A Business.

 That’s $4,800 a year in lost income.

-• Clients pushing back because your pricing isn’t structured
+• Clients pushing back because pricing isn’t structured or anchored

-• The mental load of constantly feeling uncertain
+• The mental load of constantly second-guessing your rates

-• Charging confidently because you know your numbers
+• Charging confidently because your numbers are already defined

-• Presenting packages clients say yes to without negotiation
+• Presenting clear packages clients understand and say yes to without hesitation

 A real invoice from one corporate workshop: